 - Highlighting cooperatively owned vendors at our store and online.

 - Offering a Round It Up Drive for the Monadnock Cooperative Community Fund, managed by the Twin Pines Cooperative Foundation.
 This foundation pools contributions from over 40 cooperative funds to support cooperative development throughout the United States, including co-ops in New Hampshire through the NH Community Loan Fund.

-Across the Northeast, people have used food co-ops to improve access to healthy, local, affordable food and build stronger, more inclusive communities.
-Most of these grocery stores started during times of social and economic change, enabling people to access healthy food, support local producers, and provide good jobs.
-Today, the Neighboring Food Co-op Association (NFCA) includes 40 food co-ops and start-ups, locally owned by more than 164,000 members while employing over 2,460 people.
-Together, these co-ops generate a shared annual revenue of over $382 million, with local products representing nearly a third of total sales.
+Across the Northeast, people have used food co-ops to improve access to healthy, local, affordable food, and build stronger, more inclusive communities.
+Most of these grocery stores got their start during times of social and economic change, enabling people to access healthy food, support local producers, and provide good jobs.
+A new wave of start-ups has been growing, representing renewed interest in food security, and racial and economic justice.
+Today, the Neighboring Food Co-op Association (NFCA) includes 42 food co-ops and start-ups, locally owned by more than 168,000 members and employs over 2,450 people.
+Together, these co-ops generate shared annual revenue of over $395 million, with local products representing over a quarter of total sales.

-To find food co-ops all over the Northeast and for more examples of how co-ops are building back for impact, please visit nfca.coop.
+To find food co-ops all over the Northeast, and for more examples of how co-ops are building back for impact, please visit www.nfca.coop.